wi5nia/TechnicalCommunityContent/Advanced Analytics/Power BI/Power BI HOL.md

 - Connect Power BI to business data
 - Visualize business data in a dashboard
-- Add visualization relationships
+- Add relationships to the visualizations you create
 - Enhance visualizations and reports with formatting
 - Publish and share Power BI content
-- Optionally, perform advanced data modeling techniques
+- Use Power BI Desktop to do advanced modeling

-This is just a beginning, as there’s a whole lot more you can do to leverage the power of Power BI.
-Start experimenting with other Power BI features, especially the Power BI Desktop, and identify other ways you can enhance your business intelligence through integrating Power BI into your processes.
+There is much more you can do to leverage the power of Power BI, but this is a start.
+Take time to experiment with other Power BI and Power BI Desktop features, and identify other ways you can enhance your business intelligence by integrating Power BI into your processes.

 ----